raspberrypilearning/rock-paper-scissors/en/step_3.md

 --- /task ---

-  This condition will only be checked if the first condition fails (if the computer didn't choose `1`)
+The second condition will only be checked if the first condition fails (if the computer didn't choose `1`)

 --- task ---

-Finally, if the computer didn't choose `1` or `2` then it must have chosen `3`.
+Finally, if the computer didn't choose `1` or `2`, then it must have chosen `3`.

-This time we can just use `else` which means otherwise.
+This time we can just use `else` which means 'otherwise'.

 --- code ---
 ---